 The limitation of our study can be overcome in the future by increasing the sample size with patients from multiple centers.
 In addition, combination with other measures of assessment of tumor burden such as circulating cell-free DNA or circulating tumor DNA will result in building a robust model for assessing tumor bulk.
 Such a model will refine our prognostic capabilities with its eventual incorporation into prospective clinical trials and clinical practice.

-MN designed the study, acquired the data and drafted the
+MN designed the study, acquired the data and drafted the manuscript

 SQ acquired the data

-DD analyzed de-identified data and provided figures for
+DD analyzed de-identified data and provided figures for the data

 RJ analyzed the PET data